 The Anger Management Institute of Australia (AMIA) is a fee based education specialist service.
 It provides a comprehensive anger management course with a completion certificate that has been used in court matters throughout Australia.
 The course is facilitated via online and phone support.
-In order to obtain a certificate participants are required to complete a written assessment and provide written evidence of how they have implemented the recommended strategies.
+In order to obtain a certificate participants are required to complete a written assessment that consists of completing worksheets using their own life examples and multiple choice questions.
 The course covers the following topics: Anger, Stress, Behavioural, Cognitive Strategies and Communication Skills.
 Practical application is a key theme of the course to promote behavioural change to reduce anger.

 Frequently asked questions- Things you need to know to obtain your anger management certificate for court

-How much is the course: $200 (This includes payment for the course content, support & certificate)
+How much is the course: $200 (This includes payment for the course content and the certificate)

 AMIA is unable to maintain a database of other service providers throughout Australia due to constant service provision changes.